<big>Glossary of Painting Terms</big>(As of July 2003)

 Surface defect

 Structure.
-Cause: faulty materials, materials processed incorrectly.
+Cause: faulty materials, improperly processed materials.

-Poor working conditions and inadequate preparation.
+Poor working conditions and inadequate preparation work.

 Temperatures of 60°C are used for drying during the factory painting process.